AdamGit69/code-snippets/README.md

 # code-snippets
-Just a spot to put ramdom stuff.
+Just a spot to put random stuff.

 ### RANDOM THING NO.1 ###########
 First up is this very rough and quick guide / starting point for your HA to take a cctv snapshot when motion is detected, then have the Google Generative AI Conversation integration to describe the snapshot, and then send a notification with said snapshot and description.